asonnellini/Anatomical-stages-radiography-detection/README.md

 intensity.
 These preliminary radiography scans are the so-called “scout images”.
 Scout images are used by the AEC under the assumption that the patient is well positioned in the CT Scan.
 Of course, in general this might not be the case.
-Generally speaking, CT technicians can apply the below procedure to address this issue:
+CT technicians can apply the below procedure to address this issue:

 1)  Place the patient in the CT scan and perform a preliminary scout image of the patient – based on this image, the CT technician